RightzZ/darkhorse_comment/README.md

 Learn the approach for handling coupon orders asynchronously

 Cache coupon information from the mysql database to Redis and using Lua scripts to perform operations during the ordering process

+## 2025/07/16

+Rest

+## 2025/07/17

+Learn about Message Queue

+Complete functions about coupon orders based on MQ and Redis